 “Ma’am,” the prisoner amended with a drawl.

 Heat crept up her neck, but she ignored the blush threatening to suffuse her face.
 Turning back to the commander, she offered her hand.

 His grip was strong, the look he gave her doubtful.
 “Good luck to you, Mary.”

-Not a professional salutation, but no one had said her first name, all on its own, for a very long time.
-She gave him a warm smile.
+Not a professional form of address, but no one had called her by her first name, alone, for a very long time.
+For that small gift, she gave him a warm smile.
 “Thanks for everything.
 We’ll be fine here.”

-A duffle was tossed from the transport by one of the guards.
+A duffel was tossed from the transport by one of the guards.
 The bag was small.
 Likely only a couple changes of clothing for the prisoner.
 She jerked her chin toward it, knowing she was still being observed by the crew.
 “Bring it,” she said, making her tone curt.
-She turned, walking toward the cabin, wondering if the lock on her new mate’s door could actually hold him.
+She turned, walking toward the cabin, wondering if the lock on her new mate’s door would actually hold the man.